Master Minds (game show): Round 2

 This round consists of five open-ended questions, each on a different topic.
 The first four questions are worth 200 points, and the last 400 points.
 After the question is read, the contestants and Master Minds buzz in for the right to answer.
 Only the first contestant and first Master Mind to buzz in can answer.
 If the answer is correct, the points are added to those participants' scores, but in this round, incorrect answers result in a score deduction.
 After the 400-point question is asked, the lowest-scoring contestant and lowest-scoring Master Mind are eliminated from further play.
 In the event of a tie for lowest score, a tiebreaker question is played on the buzzers between the tied participants, answers are given verbally in the tiebreaker.
 If a player answers correctly, they advance to the next round (no points are awarded for winning a tiebreaker).
 If they give an incorrect answer or no answer, they are eliminated.

-For the third season, round 2 was changed to remove the buzz-in element; all contestants and Master Minds write in their answers for all five questions.
+For the fourth season, round 2 was changed to remove the buzz-in element, all contestants and Master Minds write in their answers for all five questions.
 Points are also no longer deducted for incorrect answers.

 Round 3

 In this round, all questions are asked on the buzzers, and answers are given verbally.
 The two contestants face off for 60 seconds.
-In the first two seasons, the clock started at the beginning of the first question; starting in the third season, the clock starts when the first question is completed.
+In the first two seasons, the clock started at the beginning of the first question, starting in the third season, the clock starts when the first question is completed.
 The first question is worth 500 points, and each subsequent question is worth 100 points more.
 As in Round 2, contestants cannot buzz in until the question is completed, but unlike Round 2, there is no penalty for incorrect answers; instead, their opponent can steal the points with a correct answer.
 The contestant with the higher score wins $1,000.
 The Master Minds compete with the same format, on a new set of questions, to determine which Master Mind will take on the winning contestant in the Ultimate Trivia Challenge.
 If there is a tie, a tiebreaker as in Round 2 is played.